From Van to Empire: Scaling Your Trade Business

 Solo Warrior

-Reality: You're not a business owner.
-You're self-employed.
-Every pound depends on your labour.
+Reality: You're self-employed, not a business owner.
+Every pound depends on your own labour.

 Focus: Build systems, not just revenue.
-Document everything.
-Prepare for growth.
+Document everything in preparation for growth.

 Helper Phase